Legacy4haks/Blooket-Cheats-Upgraded/README.md

-# blooket-cheats
-blooket  cheats, a bit of 05 Konz cheats, some parts are glitchy because of missing code but the main cheats work.
-Has Global cheats and all game cheats, get every blook
+Blooket Cheats (Has 05 Konz Cheats)

+This tool provides various cheats for Blooket, including global cheats and game-specific cheats, allowing you to unlock all available blooks.
+Some features may appear glitchy due to missing code, but the primary cheats are fully functional.

 Instructions:

-go to "cheats file and click the square box then
+Download the cheat file and click the designated checkbox.
-Go to any blooket page and press ctrl + Shift + I then go to console and press ctrl + v and then a message should pop- up click OK on it and X out the inspect page and there you go.
+Navigate to any Blooket page.
+Press Ctrl + Shift + I to open the browser’s Developer Tools.
+Go to the Console tab and press Ctrl + V to paste the cheat code.
+A confirmation message will appear.
+Click OK to proceed, then close the Inspect page.
+The cheats should now be active.

-Warning:
+Important Warning:

--refreshing the page will get rid of the cheat page -suggestion,make a new default account because your real one could get banned :(
+Refreshing the page will remove the cheat.
+For added security, consider creating a new default account, as there is a risk of your primary account being banned.